What is Email Archiving?

-While email archives have traditionally been stored on magnetic tape and other low-cost media, the cloud is an increasingly popular email archiving option due to falling costs, greater efficiencies, and added capabilities vs. on-premises archiving.
+While email archives have traditionally been stored on magnetic tape and other low-cost media, the cloud is an increasingly popular email archiving option due to falling costs, added benefits of archiving emails with greater efficiencies, and added capabilities vs. on-premises archiving.
 The trend will only accelerate as more and more data originates from and lives in the cloud.

-Compared to aging on-premises the cloud is often less expensive, easier to manage and more reliable.
+Compared to ageing on-premises the cloud is often less expensive, easier to manage and more reliable.
 But the switch can seem daunting, and it comes with its own challenges.
-For many organizations with legacy email archiving software and years of data archives to manage, a hybrid approach might make more sense.
+For many organisations with legacy email archiving software and years of data archives to manage, a hybrid approach might make more sense.

-Migrating an email archive to the cloud does cost time, money and resources.
-To streamline the process and reduce the risk of data loss, organizations should consider a migration strategy that fits their goals, needs, and resources.
+Migrating an email archiving system to the cloud does cost time, money and resources.
+To streamline the process and reduce the risk of data loss, organisations should consider a migration strategy that fits their goals, needs, and resources.

 Here are four approaches to consider: